kayan9896/webfinal/README.md

 We first work on different branches:
-Arghavan Ayoughi iteration1
+Arghavan Ayoughi iteration1  client part
-Meixuan Chen MC\
+Meixuan Chen MC\    user part
-Xiaoyang Zhao kayan9896\
+Xiaoyang Zhao kayan9896\    server part

 Then we connect backend and frontend in branch iteration1 and make updates for iteration2 in branch iteration1 then we merge iteration1 into main